My Mama, Esther LeBaron McDonald de Spencer:

-Two months before that unfortunate August 1960 day, I had barely graduated from eighth grade, in Hurricane, Utah.
+Two months before that unfortunate August 1960 day we moved to Colonia LeBaron, Mexico, I had barely graduated from eighth grade, in Hurricane, Utah.
 Then my parents uprooted our family, lock, stock, and barrel, “to gather to Zion to mingle with the Saints and avoid the calamities that were coming “very soon” to wipe out the wicked.”
 (Colonia LeBaron was “Zion.”
 LOL!)

 In hindsight, and as an aside, I see it was really quite the other way around: Gathering to Zion was nothing but a calamity!
 It wiped out and ruined my hopes for a good life.